 DTC NCEP

 The DTC will submit non-NCEP initiated changes accepted by the DC into the community UPP repository to NCEP for acceptance into the operational UPP repository.
 The documentation submitted to initiate the DC approval process will act as the documentation provided to NCEP.
-The DTC will open a tracking number for each request submitted to NCEP.
-The JIRA software package available to the DTC through NCAR’s WEG will be used for request tracking.
+The DTC will open an EMC TRAC ticket for each request submitted to NCEP.
+For larger changes a branch can be made to the EMC repository and code transferred through the branch.

 NCEP DTC